danawoodman/python-backupr/README.markdown

     00 3 * * * /usr/local/bin/python2.6 /home/user/backupr/backupr.py

 ... where `/usr/local/bin/python2.6` is the location to your Python executable and `/home/user/backupr/backupr.py` is the path to the `backupr.py` file (you could also do something like `~/backupr/backupr.py`).
 This will run the `backupr.py` file every morning at 3am.
-You can schedule backups how often you want using crontab.
+You can schedule backups however often you want using crontab.

 If you enable success emails you'll get a nice email in your inbox every morning letting you know your backup was run successfully.
 It's nice to have peace of mind!